osrf/gazebo_tutorials/ros_installing/tutorial.md

 rosrun gazebo_ros gazebo
 ~~~

-The Gazebo GUI should appear with nothing inside the viewing window.
+The Gazebo-classic GUI should appear with nothing inside the viewing window.

 [[file:figs/800px-EmptyGazebo.png|800px]]